Skip to content

 How old should I be?

 In general, there’s no age limit.
-As long as you can make a useful and safe contribution, the activity is suitable for your age, it won’t harm you and there’s no legal age requirement - driving, for example - then you’re welcome to volunteer.
+As long as you can make a useful and safe contribution, it won’t harm you and there’s no legal age requirement - driving, for example - then you’re welcome to volunteer.

 However, there are some exceptions.
-Anyone under 18 must have permission to volunteer from a parent or guardian and must be supervised by an adult.
-We cannot always provide supervision so this may restrict younger people to volunteering with their parent or guardian.
+In line with our safeguarding practices, anyone under 18 must have permission to volunteer from a parent or guardian and some restrictions may apply in order to keep everyone safe.
+This may involve younger volunteers volunteering with their parent or guardian.

 I’m receiving benefits, am I allowed to volunteer?